Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 3. After filling in all practices on the “Practices and Requirements” spreadsheet, you can evaluate subdomain coverage percentage there.
 On the “DAF maturity pyramid” tab, you can also view this coverage percentage with dynamic visualization (automated coloring of subdomain cells based on your answers).
 4. In the public version, the “DAF maturity pyramid” and “DAF Map” sheets do not have dynamic visualization.
 However:
     - The DAF Map provides a high-level view of how domains, subdomains, and practices fit together.
 This visualization is suitable for audit reports.
     - The DAF maturity pyramid helps assess the maturity of your secure development processes are.
-For clearer visualization, manually color cells with practice groups (e.g., T-CODE-IMG-1, T-PREPROD-DAST-2, etc.) according to their completion percentage in the Heatmap, and/or calculate the average percentage of completion for each group across all maturity levels.
+For clearer visualization, manually color cells with practice groups (e.g., T-CODE-IMG-1, T-PREPROD-DAST-2, etc.) according to their completion percentage in the Assesment outcomes, and/or calculate the average percentage of completion for each group across all maturity levels.
 Then determine the current maturity level and set the target level using the methodology described above.
 5. A colored DAF maturity pyramid can also be useful for audit reporting.

 If you have ideas or suggestions to improve the framework or make it easier to use, please share them with us!

-## Materials Used to develop DAF framework
+## Materials used to develop DAF

 The following materials were analyzed and used in creating the framework: